1Jehoshaphat slept with his fathers and was buried with his fathers in the city of David, and Jehoram his son reigned in his place.

 8In his days Edom revolted from under the hand of Judah and made a king over themselves.

 9Then Jehoram passed over with his captains and all his chariots with him, and he rose up by night and struck the Edomites who surrounded him along with the captains of the chariots.

 10So Edom revolted from under the hand of Judah to this day; then Libnah revolted at the same time from under his hand because he had forsaken Yahweh, the God of his fathers.

-11Moreover he made high places in the mountains of Judah and made the inhabitants of Jerusalem to prostitute themselves and led Judah astray.
+11Moreover he made pagan shrines in the mountains of Judah and made the inhabitants of Jerusalem to prostitute themselves and led Judah astray.

 13but have walked in the way of the kings of Israel and have made Judah and the inhabitants of Jerusalem to prostitute themselves like the house of Ahab did, and also have slain your brothers of your father’s house who were better than yourself,